truenas/documentation/content/TrueCommand/UserGuide/FleetDashboard.md

 ## Systems Widget

 The **Systems** widget lists all systems added to and managed by TrueCommand.

 ![FleetDashboardSystemsWidget](/images/TrueCommand/Dashboard/FleetDashboardSystemsWidget.png "Fleet Dashboard Systems Widget")

-The card includes the **Systems** button that opens the [**New System**]() screen, and the [system options menu](#system-options-menu) that provides access to other functions available to each system managed by the TrueCommand interface.
+The card includes the **SYSTEM** button that opens the [**New System**]() screen, and the [system options menu](#system-options-menu) that provides access to other functions available to each system managed by the TrueCommand interface.

-To access system details and management functions, click the gear gear <i class="material-icons" aria-hidden="true" title="Settings">settings</i> icon, then select either **System Inventory**, or if an administration user, **Systems** to open those screens.
+To access system details and management functions, click the gear <i class="material-icons" aria-hidden="true" title="Settings">settings</i> icon, then select either **System Inventory**, or if an administration user, **Systems** to open those screens.

 ### System Options Menu

 {{< include file="/_includes/TCSystemOptionsMenu.md" >}}

 ## Alerts Widget
-The **Alerts** widget lists alerts detected by TrueCommand, and provides the option to dismiss each alert.
+The **Alerts** widget lists alerts detected by TrueCommand and provides the option to dismiss each alert.

 ![FleetDashboardAlertsWidget](/images/TrueCommand/Dashboard/FleetDashboardAlertsWidget.png "Fleet Dashboard Alerts Widget")

-For more alert options, click the gear <i class="material-icons" aria-hidden="true" title="Settings">settings</i> icon, then select **All Alerts** to open the **Alerts** screen and access for more alert managment options.
+For more alert options, click the gear <i class="material-icons" aria-hidden="true" title="Settings">settings</i> icon, then select **All Alerts** to open the **Alerts** screen and access more alert management options.
 See [Alert Management]({{< relref "AlertManage.md" >}}) for further information.

 ## Pools Widget
 The **Pools** widget displays pools configured on each NAS system added to and managed by TrueCommand.

 ![FleetDashboardPoolsWidget](/images/TrueCommand/Dashboard/FleetDashboardPoolsWidget.png "Fleet Dashboard Pools Widget")

 ## Shares Widget
-The **Shares** widget lists all share by type (SMB, NFS) detected on systems added to and managed by TrueCommand.
+The **Shares** widget lists all shares by type (SMB, NFS) detected on systems added to and managed by TrueCommand.

 ![FleetDashboardSharesWidget](/images/TrueCommand/Dashboard/FleetDashboardSharesWidget.png "Fleet Dashboard Shares Widget")

-Active shares display the type in green with a checkmark to that indicates the service starts automatically after a system reboot.
+Active shares display the type in green with a checkmark that indicates the service starts automatically after a system reboot.

 ## Data Protection Widget
 The **Data Protection** widget lists all data protection tasks detected on the systems added to and managed by TrueCommand.

 ![FleetDashboardDataProtectionWidget](/images/TrueCommand/Dashboard/FleetDashboardDataProtectionWidget.png "Fleet Dashboard Data Protection Widget")